sparrowsaurora/Project-Yui/README.md

 ---

 ## 💫 About Me:
-I’m a highly motivated software developer specializing in AI, web development, and trading automation.
+I’m a highly motivated software developer specializing in AI, web development, and trading automation.<br>
-Currently building an AI voice assistant with real-world capabilities to organize tasks and enhance coding productivity, and developing a forex and stock trading bot.
+Currently building an AI voice assistant with real-world capabilities to organize tasks and enhance coding productivity, and developing a forex and stock trading bot.<br>
-Passionate about solving problems and collaborating with fintech firms to innovate in algorithmic trading and create standout websites for businesses.
+Passionate about solving problems and collaborating with fintech firms to innovate in algorithmic trading and create standout websites for businesses.<br>
-Actively learning advanced JavaScript, PineScript, PHP, and SQL to further refine my expertise and build impactful solutions.
+Actively learning advanced JavaScript, PineScript, PHP, and SQL to further refine my expertise and build impactful solutions.<br>
-Please Hire Me.
+Please Hire Me.<br>

 ---

 ## About Yui
-Yui was designed to be a voice-based Ai assistant with dynamic voice. modules can be added by the user but it has main functionality as an assistant. it was created to manage daily tasks, automate workflows, and assist with coding.
+Yui was designed to be a voice-based Ai assistant with dynamic voice.<br>
+modules can be added by the user but it has main functionality as an assistant.<br>
+it was created to manage daily tasks, automate workflows, and assist with coding.<br>

 ---